 “Some things are better treated early while growth potential is still possible.”

 No parent wants to see their athletic child sitting on the sidelines, but knee injuries put thousands of young athletes on the bench every year.
-It’s not unusual for kids to fracture, sprain, strain, or dislocate the kneecap or knee joint while playing sports or just playing outside with friends.
+It’s not unusual for kids to fracture, sprain, strain, or dislocate the kneecap or knee joint while playing sports, like soccer, or just playing outside with friends.
 Most kids just need a few days or weeks of rest to recover from a knee injury.
-Severe cases can require surgery and a longer recovery before kids are walking again and back on the playing field.
+Severe cases can require surgery and a longer recovery before kids are walking and running again and back on the playing field.

 To understand how injuries happen, it helps to know how the knee works.
 The knee is the largest joint in the body, and it provides stability and allows the legs to bend, swivel, and straighten.
 The knee joint is at the ends of the femur (thighbone) and the tibia (shinbone) and is protected by the patella (kneecap).
 The ends of the femur and tibia and the back of the patella are covered in articular cartilage, which acts as a cushion to keep the femur, patella, and tibia from grinding against each other.
 On the top of the tibia, extra pads of cartilage called menisci help absorb the body’s weight.
 Each knee has two menisci: the inside (medial) meniscus and the outside (lateral) meniscus.

-There are four strong ligaments in the knee — called the Anterior and Posterior Cruciate ligaments (ACL, PCL), and the Medial and Lateral Collateral Ligaments (MCL, LCL) — that help hold the femur and tibia together.
+There are four strong ligaments in the knee called the Anterior and Posterior Cruciate ligaments (ACL, PCL), and the Medial and Lateral Collateral Ligaments (MCL, LCL).
+These ligaments help hold the femur and tibia together.
 The muscles around the knee include the quadriceps, a large muscle at the front of the thigh, and the hamstrings, located at the back of the thigh.
 The quadriceps help straighten the leg and the hamstrings help bend the knee.

 Several tendons (cables of strong tissue that connect muscles to bones) work together to help move the knee.
 The tendons in the knee are the quadriceps tendon, the patellar tendon, and the hamstring tendons.
 All work together to allow the leg to extend.